Skip to content

 Out of Continuity

 If you want to read more Hellboy adventures, you can!
-There are some novels from various authors.
+There are some novels by various authors.
 It’s solo stories only.

 • Hellboy: The Fire Wolves – A novel by Tim Lebbon.
 Hellboy is called to Amalfi, Italy, by Franca, a young member of the Esposito family as she fears that a dark curse on her family is about to claim her cousin as its next victim.
 Hellboy encounters a flaming demon–a fire wolf.